-Third Year Project & Dean’s Summer Research Scholarship; Is forest raven (Corvus tasmanicus) population density augmented by the availability of roadkill carcasses in Tasmania?
+2016 – Third Year Project & Deans Summer Research Scholarship – Is forest raven (Corvus tasmanicus) population density augmented by the availability of roadkill carcasses in Tasmania?

 This project examined the spatial distribution of forest raven (Corvus tasmanicus) populations in Tasmania and investigated the potential augmentation of these populations by increases in roadkill density.
 I completed the data collection stage of the study in conjunction with fellow D.E.E.P member, Hanh Nguyen, who was examining roadkill density, which allowed me to investigate the relationship between roadkill density and forest raven occurrence more closely.
-I used one-dimensional point pattern analysis and logistic regression methods to analyse the data.
-The project is still being completed and therefore results are currently inconclusive.
-This research ignited a personal interest in synanthropic birds which lead into my current Honours project!
+The data collected within this project was used for the analysis within my honours research.